mroonga/mroonga/doc/en/source/developer/debug.rst

 Building for debugging
 -----------------------

-Whe you build software for debugging, you can get more information like symbol resolutions in gdb.
+When you build software for debugging, you can get more information like symbol resolutions in gdb.
 So we build both MySQL and groonga storage engine for debugging in development.

 .. note::